-Southern Nazarene University offers three master's degrees: Master of Arts, Master of Science and Master in Business Administration.
+Southern Nazarene University offers one Doctoral degree and three master's degrees: Master of Arts, Master of Science and Master in Business Administration.
 Admission and degree requirements for each major in the master's programs are listed individually in the programs' descriptions.